Less Friction, More Service Future of Resident Experience

 At RETCON, a panel titled “Revolutionizing the Resident Experience: Strategies for a Frictionless Future” brought together leaders from across the multifamily and technology ecosystem to explore a question the industry is increasingly grappling with: what does a truly frictionless resident experience look like — and how do operators actually deliver it?

-The conversation featured Gigi Giannoni of Gables Residential, of Mark-Taylor Companies, Kevin Jacobson of Foxen, and Andrew Dunn of SmartMDU/Calix, each offering a perspective shaped by operations, resident services, and the infrastructure powering modern communities.
+The conversation featured Gigi Giannoni of Gables Residential, of John Carlson Mark-Taylor Companies, Kevin Jacobson of Foxen, and Andrew Dunn of SmartMDU/Calix, each offering a perspective shaped by operations, resident services, and the infrastructure powering modern communities.

 Across the discussion, one theme emerged quickly: technology itself isn’t the destination — removing friction is.